 The overwhelming majority of Gen Z owns a smartphone.
 Like Millennials, Gen Z answers text messages more than voicemails, whether from friends or businesses.
 [2] Unlike Millennials, less than one-third of Gen Z frequently uses Facebook, Twitter, or Pinterest.
 Gen Z prefers Snapchat, Instagram, TikTok and YouTube.
 Older generations of Gen Z tend to use Snapchat and Instagram, whereas younger members tend to use TikTok.
 [3]

 Smartphone use characterizes their childhood.
-Group chats often function as the central method of communicating within friends, families, extracurricular organizations, and religious groups.
+Chat and group messaging solutions often function as the central method of communicating with friends, families, extracurricular organizations, and religious groups.
 Facebook messenger, GroupMe, WhatsApp, and texting serve to maintain intimate relationships.
 Workplace communications adopted platforms such as Microsoft Teams in response to the popularity of chats and group messaging.
 When communicating with Gen Z, think of texting more like speaking rather than like sending an email.

 2) Responsive social media presence